d8adrvn/smart_sprinkler/README.md

 Why would you build a lawn sprinkler system controller when you can just buy one?
 But you can’t just buy one... at least not the sprinkler system we were thinking about!!
 Let’s start by first making the controller connected.
 And of course, we will need iPhone controls.
 Then we need to make it smart.
 Smart like it knows when it has rained, is raining or will rain!
 And then what if we could add cognition so that it actually learns how to water your lawn!
 Not that would be really smart!!!

+# High Level Project Steps

+1) Order the hardware
+2) Add SmartThings hub to your home network, download app to your iPhone
+3) Obtain a Maker/Developer account for SmartThings (graph.api.smartthings.com)
+3) Set up Ardunino controller, ThingShield and wire to 8 Channel Relay.
+Load Arduino code to the Arduino
+4) Add Arduino to your SmartThings hub using your iPhone app
+5) Go to graph.api.smartthings.com
+  5a) On My Device Types, create a new device type and paste in the device type code.
+Save & Publish 5b) On My SmartApps, create a new Smart App and paste in the smart app code.
+Save & Publish
+6) Go to My Devices, select the Arduino and edit the Device Type and select the Irrigation Controller device type (5a)
+7) Test out system
+8) Wire the Arduino to your irrigation system
+9) You now have a smarter lawn!

 # The Hardware